microsoft/Partner-Center-PowerShell/docs/help/Get-PartnerAgreementDetail.md

 # Get-PartnerAgreementDetail

 ## SYNOPSIS
-Gets the agreement metadata for the Microsoft Cloud Agreement.
+Gets the agreement metadata for the Microsoft Customer Agreement.

 ## SYNTAX